-I am a member of MEARCSTAPA (Monsters: The Experimental Association For The Research Of Cryptozoology Through Scholarly Theory And Practical Application) and the Network for the Study of Glossing, and affiliated with SMFS (Society for Medieval Feminist Scholarship).
+I am a member of MEARCSTAPA (Monsters: The Experimental Association For The Research Of Cryptozoology Through Scholarly Theory And Practical Application) the Network for the Study of Glossing, and affiliated with SMFS (Society for Medieval Feminist Scholarship).

-Organising a session panel entitled Monsters and Mental Health for the 2019 Leeds IMC.
-(July 1-4th 2019).
+Organising a session panel entitled Monsters and Mental Health for the 2019 Leeds IMC (July 1st 2019).

 I am primarily interested in the history of emotions and mental health in early medieval England.
 Intersections between negative mental states or conditions and the supernatural are another point of interest, given that medicine and health sat at a nexus between magic, religion, and science.
-I completed my masters dissertation at the University of Nottingham on Fiend Theory: Reading the Monstrous in the Nowell Codex, which focused on the cognitive and linguistic framework for the Old English concept of the monster.
+I completed my masters dissertation at the University of Nottingham on Fiend Theory: Reading the Monstrous in the Nowell Codex, which focused on the cognitive and linguistic framework for the Old English concept of the ‘monster’.
 Drawing on that literary and linguistic methodlogy, I am interested in the ways in which Old English words and phrases highlight specific temporal, geographic, and cultural constructions and understandings of other abstract concepts, such as states of mind.
 I am also curious about how perceptions of illness (both physical and mental) inform and originate in early medieval England.